Story & Leadership Program

 Directors:

-Open to any mid-career Canadian women screen directors with a feature film, television or web series project they are planning to direct.
+Candidates will also have a narrative (fiction) feature film, television or digital series project they are planning to direct.
 Projects at any stage of development will be considered, however projects that have a full draft script are preferred.
-Regardless if a full script is available, a minimum of two written scenes and a story synopsis (maximum 1 page) are required.
+Regardless if a full script is available, a minimum of two written scenes (2-3 pages each) and a story synopsis (maximum 1 page) are required.
 While directors do not have to be the writers of their project, it is expected that they will take an active role in developing the story through the program.
 Director Participants must be prepared to attend the entire program.

 Actors:

 ACTRA, UBCP/ACTRA, and Apprentice members are welcome to apply to be part of the WIDC Acting Ensemble.
-Actors will be selected based on the casting needs of the eight directors’ projects.
+Actors will be selected based on the casting needs of the eight directors’ projects and change from year to year.
 The ensemble will participate in workshops, round tables, casting sessions, scene study, feedback sessions and panels through Zoom or other virtual spaces.

 About the program…

 This year’s program will be delivered online mainly via Zoom.
-Participants are encouraged to commit to full attendance and the program is designed to build sequentially on content and insights shared.
+If selected, a commitment to full attendance is required as sessions are not recorded and the program is designed to build sequentially on content and insights shared from one session to the next.

 PART 1 – Creative Leadership & Story